ThoughtWorks-SEA/developer-training/docs/frontend/react-todo-list.md

 export default App;
 ```

-We should now see the word "Todolist" displayed at the top left of the browser.
+We should now see the word "TodoList" displayed at the top left of the browser.

 ## Displaying Todo items